-Gross Floor Area (GS) - the sum of the total floor area of all storeys, including basement, of a garden suite measured to the outside face of the exterior walls and, in the case of an attached carport, measured to the outermost face of the supporting columns.
-The Gross Floor Area of an attached carport or garage shall be included in the Gross Floor Areas (GS), calculations for the garden suite.
-The following are excluded: the areas of canopies, sundecks, outside stairs, separate carports, garages, uninsulated attic spaces, and insulated attic spaces with a ceiling height from the floor of less than 1.67 m (5.5 ft).
+Gross Floor Area (R) - means the sum of the total floor area of all storeys, including basement, of a single family dwelling, houseplex or garden suite, measured to the outside face of the exterior walls and, in the case of an attached carport, measured to the outermost face of the supporting columns.
+Those portions of the floor area of an attached carport or garage exceeding 50 m2 (538 ft2), shall be included in the Gross Floor Area (R) calculations.
+The following are excluded from the Gross Floor Area (R) calculations: the unenclosed areas of canopies, balconies, patios, sundecks and outside stairs; interior stairs and elevators; separate carports and garages; attic spaces with a ceiling height from the floor of less than 1.67 m (5.5 ft); and crawlspaces with a ceiling height from the floor of less than 1.67 m (5.5 ft).